 My homemade deli-style gluten free macaroni salad is tangy, flavorful, and always a hit at barbecues, potlucks, and parties.
 The best part is that this isn’t ordinary pasta!
 It’s made with gluten free elbows.
 I share all of my tips and tricks for al dente pasta.

 You only need a few simple ingredients to make this yummy macaroni salad.
-This salad is egg-free, dairy-free, and sugar-free!
-The Dijon mustard dressing is the real show-stopper!
-It is the perfect combination with fresh veggies and gluten free pasta noodles.
+The Dijon mustard added to the dressing is what sets this recipe apart in flavor!
+It is a delicious combination of fresh veggies and gluten-free pasta noodles.

 Ingredient Notes: